sjl/clojurecraft/docs.markdown

 world.

 `(:despawned entity)` is a boolean that indicates whether the entity has despawned.
-You should never need to read this, but plase read the Transactions section for the reason why it's included.
+You should never need to read this, but please read the Transactions section for the reason why it's included.

 Chunks